 - Vapes: Any time you inhale delta 8 THC through a vaporizer device, you can expect fast and strong effects, which is why you will want to take this product right at bedtime.

 - Tinctures: Held under the tongue, can take up to an hour to take effect, so schedule your dosage an hour before bedtime.

 - Edibles and Capsules: Should be taken two hours before going to bed due to how long it takes for the delta-8 to peak.
-Edibles and capsules offer up to 8 hours of effects in the body, making them particularly useful for those who struggle to stay asleep.
+Edibles like sleep gummies and capsules offer up to 8 hours of effects in the body, making them particularly useful for those who struggle to stay asleep.

 - Topicals: These are not recommended for sleep as they do not produce these kinds of effects, instead staying localized to the area of the body onto which you applied the product.

 Overall, it is Looking Promising that Delta 8 THC May Be Useful for Sleep